 To obtain more information about the error use the -v option.

-disks and cd/dvd media).
-If successful yields "blocks: " [the number
+default.
+If successful yields "blocks: " [the number of

 and "capacity_mib: " [capacity in MibiBytes (1048576 byte units)].

 If the number of blocks is too large to fit in the 4 byte field provided

 by READ CAPACITY(10) or, the --long option is given, then the